 There are two reasonably good online journey planners.
-Traveline is pretty accurate, but you may run into limitations when you cross the border outside Derbyshire.
+Google Maps will plan public transport journeys if you choose the bus rather than car icon in the Directions section.
+Alternatively, Traveline is pretty accurate, but you may run into limitations when you cross the border outside Derbyshire.
 The national TransportDirect planner is slower but more complete.
-They are fairly conservative, so won't offer close connections (eg train arriving Matlock 1824, bus leaving station 1832).
+Both planners are fairly conservative, so won't offer close connections (eg train arriving Matlock 1824, bus leaving station 1832).

 There is a useful bus map available in PDF format.

-The Transpeak service runs hourly for much of the day on the route Nottingham-Derby-Matlock-Darley Dale-Bakewell-Buxton and sometimes on to Manchester.
-The timetable notes which services are normally run by coaches, and which by low-floor buses.
+The Transpeak service runs hourly for much of the day on the route Derby-Matlock-Darley Dale-Bakewell-Buxton and sometimes on to Manchester.
 But be warned that punctuality can be very poor.